SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ##### Configure the Server Certificate

-Before, starting, here is some background detail on the server certificate required by the Solace message broker.
-This is from the [Solace-Docs] section "Setting a Server Certificate"
+Before starting, here is some background information on the server certificate required by the message broker.
+This is from the [Solace documentation](https://docs.solace.com/Configuring-and-Managing/Managing-Server-Certs.htm ):

 ```
-To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server certificate file that the Solace message broker is to use.
-This server certificate is presented to a client during the TLS/SSL handshakes.
-A server certificate used by an appliance must be an x509v3 certificate and it must include a private key.
+To enable TLS/SSL-encryption, you must set the TLS/SSL server certificate file that the Solace PubSub+ message broker is to use.
+This server certificate is presented to clients during TLS/SSL handshakes.
+The server certificate must be an x509v3 certificate and include a private key.
 The server certificate and key use an RSA algorithm for private key generation, encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.

-The single server certificate file set for the appliance can have a maximum chain depth of three (that is, the single certificate file can contain up to three certificates in a chain that can be used for the certificate verification).
 ```

 To configure the server certificate, first copy the server certificate to the Solace message broker.
 For the purposes of this example, assume the server certificate file is named "mycert.pem".